Masat13/olx-pytest/README.md

 If tests has some marker like '@marker.smoke' e.g., you can use 'pytest -m smoke' to run selected tests

-For parallel tests run 'pytest -n auto --dist=loadscope'
+For parallel tests run 'pytest -s -v -n auto --dist=loadscope'